dmbb/Protozoa/README.md

 - For allowing the automation of WebRTC applications in our experiments, set the display to a fixed `1280x768 Resolution` and maximize the Chromium browser window.
 At time of writing, this display configuration allows us to automate point-and-click for joining `appr.tc` and `coderpad.io` chatrooms.

+- Join a chatroom (for instance in `appr.tc` and grant Chromium permissions to use the microphone and camera devices.

 - You may now quit the virtualbox GUI while letting the VM to continue running in background.

 - Connect again to the protozoa machines via ssh and allow the root user to use the GUI for displaying Chromium: